27 best mountain getaways for 2026

 Lake Tahoe is many second home seekers’ dream getaway — and for good reason.
 This adventurous destination is close to big cities yet tucked away in a serene mountain setting.
 Head to California to experience the magic for yourself.Where: The Sierra Nevada lines the eastern border of the state of California with a tail that spills into Nevada.
 It is home to the world-famous Lake Tahoe.When: Springtime in California can keep you away from summer tourists.
 Take advantage of the West’s mild climate by enjoying one of the most exclusive California mountain getaways in the months of April and May.Why: Hiking in one of the many stunning forests within the Sierra Nevada will be an adventure full of waterfalls, wildflowers and plenty of untouched nature.

-Anchorage is Alaska’s largest city, with plenty of attractions for second home buyers who want to invest in a snowy retreat for the whole family to enjoy.Where: The Alaska Range lines the southeastern edge of Alaska, and the summits provide peak views of the Gulf of Alaska.When: Summer is when tourists arrive in Alaska.
-After a long, dark winter, conditions are not considered favorable for mountain getaways until the peak season — primarily June through August.Why: The end of peak season awards patient mountain-goers the chance of a lifetime: a glimpse at the northern lights.
-Also known as aurora borealis, this natural phenomenon is said to be one of the most enchanting experiences on Earth.
+Anchorage is Alaska’s largest city, with plenty of attractions for second home buyers who want to enjoy a snowy retreat for the whole family to enjoy.Where: The Chugach Mountains border Anchorage and offer approachable peaks, scenic trails, and year-round access for novice and experienced hikers.When: Summer draws the most visitors to Anchorage.
+After the long, dark winter, conditions become ideal for mountain getaways from June through August.Why: Outside peak season, patient mountain-goers may catch a glimpse of the northern lights.
+Also called aurora borealis, this natural light display is one of Alaska’s most memorable experiences.

 7. Mount Rainier (Washington)